Project-Sloth/ps-objectspawner/README.md

 ### ⚠️Important:
 First, run the included sql file to create the `objects` table in your database.
 Also, the `/object` command will only work for players with `god` permissions, by default.
+If you have no permission to use the object command.
+Go to admin menu > Player Management > Select Player > Permission > Set Group to God > Confirm.
+Try again entering this command.

 <br>